jirkadanek/maven-tool/README.md

     unzip jboss-amq7-7.0.0.ER6-maven-repository.zip
     vim ~/.m2/settings.xml

-Do `mvn -Pexamples dependency:resolve` in A-MQ examples directory, or possibly even `compile`, because the first command does not download everything.
+Do `mvn -Pexamples dependency:resolve` in A-MQ examples directory, or possibly even `compile` or `package`, because the first command does not download everything.
 That other command does not download everything either, but it's enough.
 This is necessary because maven-tool would timeout long running examples and fetching dependencies and compiling for the first time takes long.

     mvn package
     java -cp <path/to/.jar> main.MainKt <path/to/activemq-artemis/examples> </path/to/output/dir>